 A Tree Can Save Money on Heating and Cooling Costs

 Did you know that a good "shade tree" can dramatically impact a home's air conditioning requirements by blocking direct sunlight in the summer?
 The American Power Association estimates that effective landscaping can reduce a home cooling bill by up to 50%.

 Likewise, in winter, well-positioned trees (especially Evergreens) can help block the wind, cutting heating costs by 20% to 50%.
-Other benefits of a tree-lined property include their ability to keep erosion in check by virtue of their extensive roots, although you're unlikely to appreciate the value of this service like you might from the energy savings.
-Trees also absorb carbon dioxide, converting it to sweet, sweet oxygen.
-Two mature trees alone put out more oxygen than one human being consumes.
+Other benefits of a tree-lined property include keeping erosion in check by virtue of trees' extensive roots, although you're unlikely to appreciate the value of this service like you might from the energy savings.
+Trees also absorb carbon dioxide, converting it to oxygen: mature trees alone put out more oxygen than one adult human consumes.

-Choosing the Right Tree for Your Home
+Landscaping Tips: Choosing the Right Tree for Your Home

-you your teenaged offspring?)
+Evergreens are extremely practical if you're a low-maintenance homeowner.
+Sycamores, on the other hand, drop bark and leaves the size of pie pans.
+Chinese Elm (deciduous) regularly drop whole branches; some sweet gum trees drop spiked balls that can be maddening to pick up.
 There are, however, trees like the Thornless Honeylocust that have leaves too tiny to rake and small enough that they can be left on the grass to decompose over the winter, unless you're particular about your lawn.

 Consider the Size of Each Tree You Want to Plant